implse/Data_Structure_Python/README.md

 - first we insert the data to the heap and we check wether the heap properties are met.
 - if the heap properties are violated, we reconstruct the heap in order to make it a valid heap.(heapify process)

-- it is O(N) process to construct a heap.
+- it is O(n) process to construct a heap.
-- if heap properties are violated it takes O(loh N) to heapify.
+- if heap properties are violated it takes O(log n) to heapify.
 - inserting an item to the heap is just adding the data to the array with incremented index.